KHANDLE-STAR-LA90/KHANDLE-STAR-LA90/README.md

 ## Adding Brand New Code
 1. Find the appropriate directory/subdirectory for your code
-   * Example:  Code for deriving an education measure in the KHANDLE study should be added to the folder Measures/Education
+   * Example:  Code for deriving an education measure in the KHANDLE study should be added to the folder Measures/EDU
-   * Example:  Code for deriving a STAR-specific lifetime discrimination measure should be added to the folder STAR/Measures/Discrimination/Lifetime Discrimination <br>
+   * Example:  Code for deriving a STAR-specific lifetime discrimination measure should be added to the folder STAR/Measures/DISC_LIFE <br>
    **Notes:**
      * The STAR folder contains STAR-specific code, i.e. code that only works with access to the variables in the STAR study
      * Scripts within the Measures directory are used to create derived variables
      * Scripts within the Analyses directory are used to reproduced analyses from papers published using KHANDLE/STAR data
-   * If an appropriate directory/subdirectory does not yet exist for your script, create one while making the README file for your code (see next step)
+   * If an appropriate directory/subdirectory does not yet exist for your script, create one based on the list of [KHANDLE/STAR study category prefixes](prefix_list.md) while making the README file for your code (see next step)
    <br>
-2. Create a README.md file for the folder that contains your script so others know what your code does.
+2. Create a README.md file based on this [template](example README template.md) for the folder that contains your script so others know what your code does.
 The README file should contain the following information:
    * Decision History<br>
      e.g. if you decided to drop or recode any responses for a summary measure, include justification why
    * Source Variables